 Why should you get involved?

-You will get to develop key professional skills, such as teamwork, project management and client management.
+You will develop key professional skills, such as teamwork, project management and client management.

 You will receive training from Burges Salmon, a law firm based in Bristol.